callmeEthan/PrimeFramework_Sponza/README.md

 **Depth of field:** Bokeh blur sampling.
 **Cloud:** [**TheSnidr's** worley noise cloud](https://www.youtube.com/watch?v=SijNZQne4a4) with some tweak.
 **Bloom**

+## Benchmark
+GTX 1060 might struggle to reach 50fps at full 1080p resolution, but can reach 60fps by lower lighting and effect resolution to 0.6~0.7
+Of course RTX 2060 should have no problem running at 60fps

 ## Credit
 [petercowal](https://github.com/petercowal) for his 2d luminance model.
 [TheSnidr](https://www.youtube.com/TheSnidr), you beautiful man.